no3l0815/awesome-config/README.md

 ## Build in progress
 # awesome-config
-My configuration of the awesome window manager
+My configuration for the awesome window manager